CSAF Gen. David L. Goldfein visits 137th Special Operations Wing

 “I flew the MC-12 for two years as the Air Component Commander and deployed over Afghanistan,” said Goldfein.
 “So, got to know the weapon system pretty well and got to know the community.
 It was actually good to reconnect and see what they’re doing.”

 Following this stop, the group of officials visited the recently completed Minuteman Memorial.
-Here, Col. Daniel R. Fowler, commander of the 137th SOW, described how the six standing columns represent six fallen Airmen killed during normal training duties throughout the history of the base, as well as how the Minuteman statue honors current and future Airmen of WRANGB.
+Here, Col. Daniel R. Fowler, commander of the 137th SOW, described how the five standing columns represent the "missing man formation" and that the name placards resting around them recognizing six fallen Airmen killed during normal training duties throughout the history of the base, as well as how the Minuteman statue honors current and future Airmen of WRANGB.

 There was also a short ceremony for Airmen to receive a coin from the Air Force Chief of Staff.
 They were nominated to receive one based on outstanding conduct and performance in their Guard careers, such as using technological innovations to improve squadron and base-wide operations, going above and beyond during the state response to COVID-19, or for performing well in outstanding circumstances while deployed overseas.